gabesargeant/blog/gabrielsargeant/content/posts/lambdamapping/index.md

 {{<image name="rtfm.png" alt="flow chart describing my development process">}}

 I lost about ~5 hours to a really stupid mistake of not setting a HTTP response code in the lambda [events.APIGatewayProxyResponse](https://github.com/aws/aws-lambda-go/blob/master/events/apigw.go#L21) struct.
 It turns out that HTTP response codes are pretty important for a Http API.
-As described in the first sentences of the [doco about version 1.0](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html#http-api-develop-integrations-lambda.response). ಠ ∩ ಠ.
+As is clearly described in the first sentences of the [doco about version 1.0](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html#http-api-develop-integrations-lambda.response). ಠ ∩ ಠ.
 Consequently API Gateway will not send a response if a HTTP code isn't set.
 Why did I miss this?
 Two reasons.
-I really was skimming stack overflow trying to grok the answer to why my API wasn't just working.
+I really was skimming stack overflow trying to grok the answer to *why my API wasn't just working*.
 And the Events package has two version of the APIGatewayProxyResponse struct which both share most the same fields.
 As I didn't have a solid grasp of what I was doing I picked the first one and didn't bother with a response code. *This is where some code comments on the struct type would have helped AWS.*

 In addition to this confusion, in the API Gateway when you configure the endpoint for the lambda integration you have to select a Payload Format Version.
 That needs to match up to your code.
 If it doesn't, it seems the API gateway just looks at the struct and makes a choice on what's best.
 So even when I toggled that to version 2.0.
 It was seeing the version 1 struct and throwing an error instead of responding in absence of the response code, which is the default behavior of version 2.0.